JAC-CS-Game-Programming-F25/project-freestylers/README.md

 Jump Boost Power Up: increases the player's jump height Weight Boost Power Up: increases the player's density making it harder for the opponent to know them off.
-Get Smaller Power Up: decreases the player's dimensions, making him harder to hit.
+Shrinker Power Up: decreases the player's dimensions, making him harder to hit.